I am not a bowel cancer patient. I was however, a wife and carer of a bowel cancer patient, my husband Dean.

 - More PET, CT, MRI scans than I can count

-Our journey isn’t over and we will continue to navigate our way through it, together.
+Our journey together came to an end in July 2022 when my wonderful, brave Dean passed away.
+However, my journey continues in the form of awareness and fundraising.
 And while the hardest job lies with the brave and strong patients, I want to give a shout out to all those carers out there who cry in secret, have little anxiety attacks in the middle of the night and even sometimes think “I can’t do this anymore.”

 You are not alone and you are amazing people and you are seen.